turingH/aera-v3-audit/cheat_list.md

 ### Provisioner Request Flow
 10. () Users create requests via `requestDeposit` or `requestRedeem` transferring tokens/units to the Provisioner.
 11. () Vault solving (`solveRequestsVault`) mints/burns units through `enter()`/`exit()` using oracle-based pricing and is restricted by `requiresAuth` (see `Provisioner.sol` line 294).
+    - `enter()` simply transfers tokens from the solver and mints the exact `unitsAmount`; no deposit fees are deducted (see `MultiDepositorVault.sol` lines 62-74).
+    - Price conversion uses `convertTokenToUnitsIfActive`, which divides by the vault's stored `unitPrice` and never calls `previewDeposit` or charges ERC4626-style fees (see `PriceAndFeeCalculator.sol` lines 272-289 and 388-401).
 12. () Direct solving supports only fixed-price requests and transfers existing vault units or tokens from the solver to `request.user`; no minting occurs (see `_solveDepositDirect` lines 776-782 and `_solveRedeemDirect` lines 816-820).
 13. () Deposit cap enforcement occurs only when vault units are minted. `deposit` and `mint` call `_requireDepositCapNotExceeded` before `_syncDeposit` (see `Provisioner.sol` lines 117-128 and 141-150).
 Vault-solving functions `_solveDepositVaultAutoPrice` and `_solveDepositVaultFixedPrice` check `_guardDepositCapExceeded` before calling `enter()` (lines 541-552 and 598-610). `_solveDepositDirect` merely transfers existing units without minting, so the cap is unchanged (lines 764-791).
 14. () There are **no reward or incentive contracts** anywhere in the code base.